seantoly/hello-world-webpage/README.md

 # Toly Creative
 Thanks for visiting my GitHub website!
-My name is Sean Toly.
 This is my GitHub project.
 As a work in progress it will be constantly changing.
+Sean Toly  web developer at
 ## http://www.tolycreative.com